-Lisa DiGaudio is the Founding Principal at New Dawn Charter High School and will assume the role of Founding Principal of New Dawn Charter High School II scheduled to open in September 2019.
+Dr. DiGaudio is the Founding Principal at New Dawn Charter High School and will assume the role of Founding Principal of New Dawn Charter High School II scheduled to open in September 2019.
 Lisa has published a book with Teacher’s Discovery, “Informational Text Analysis in 10 Lessons: Life Skills Edition” and is in the process of completing a second book, due for release in the Fall/Winter of 2018.
 Lisa has also co-authored an article in the Winter/Spring Edition of Teaching Social Studies (2018), “Teaching Multiculturalism to the At-Risk.”
-She was the Chief Blogger for the Network of Independent Charter Schools, where she provides an “on the ground” perspective about creating, running and teaching in effective charter schools.
-She also serves as an Educational Advisory for EASOL, an open source data store.
-Lisa served for 13 years in the classroom as a lead teacher, data coach and summer school leader.
-For the last six years Lisa has been an administrator and contributed to the New Dawn application charter.
-Lisa was also a New York Educator Voice Fellow with America Achieves for 2015 and serves as a Policy Fellow with America Achieves for 2016-2017.
+She was the Chief Blogger for the Network of Independent Charter Schools and served as an Educational Advisor for EASOL, an open source data store.
+For 13 years Lisa was in the classroom as a lead teacher, data coach, and summer school leader.
+For the last seven years, Lisa has been a school leader and contributed to both New Dawn charter applications.
+Lisa was also a New York Educator Voice Fellow with America Achieves for 2015 and a Policy Fellow for 2016-2017.
 In addition to working in new school development, Lisa consults with other education groups on charter application development and implementation.

 Implementing Mentoring Programs with At-Promise Teens